livepeer/go-livepeer/doc/networking.md

 }
 ```

 The `Redeemer` will send back an empty message, `QueueTicketRes` on success as well as a `200 OK` status.
-Upon error a `500 Internal Server Error` error code will be returned along side the error.
+Upon error a `500 Internal Server Error` error code will be returned alongside the error.

 ### gRPC `MaxFloat`: `MaxFloatReq` -> `MaxFloatUpdate`

 `MaxFloat` is a unary RPC method that is called by an Orchestrator when it requires the max float for a sender but no local cache is available.
-It's request takes in a sender's ethereum address:
+Its request takes in a sender's ethereum address:

 ```protobuf
 message MaxFloatReq {